 - Advanced Introductory Flight

-The first event for 2018 has been completed, another may be scheduled depending on interest.
-Dates for 2019 will be scheduled in late 2018, register on the waitlist to be advised of future events.
+The first event for 2019 has been scheduled futher events may be scheduled depending on interest, register on the waitlist to be advised of future events.

 State Leader - Air Activities